Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

 The RSA Key Encapsulation Mechanism (RSA-KEM) Algorithm is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's RSA public key.
 The RSA-KEM Algorithm is specified in Clause 11.5 of ISO/IEC: 18033-2:2006.
-This document specifies the conventions for using the RSA-KEM Algorithm as a standalone KEM algorithm and the conventions for using the RSA-KEM Algorithm with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in draft- ietf-lamps-cms-kemri.
+This document specifies the conventions for using the RSA-KEM Algorithm as a standalone KEM algorithm and the conventions for using the RSA-KEM Algorithm with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in RFC XXXX.
+This document obsoletes RFC 5990.
+RFC EDITOR: Please replace XXXX with the RFC number assigned to draft-ietf-lamps-cms-kemri.

-Composite ML-KEM for Use in the Internet X.509 Public Key Infrastructure and CMS
+Composite ML-KEM for use in X.509 Public Key Infrastructure and CMS

 Authors: Mike Ounsworth, John Gray, Massimiliano Pala, Jan Klaussner, Scott Fluhrer